yuluyan/LuyanSite/content/posts/mma-package.md

 -- Module2.m
 -- ...
 {{< /highlight >}}
-First you should have a folder {{< mmaf "/MMAPackage" false >}} with the same name as the package in the directory opened by
+First you should have a folder {{< f "/MMAPackage"  >}} with the same name as the package in the directory opened by
 {{< highlight mathematica >}}
 SystemOpen @ FileNameJoin[{$UserBaseDirectory, "Applications"}];
 {{< /highlight >}}

 ## Modern style declaratives
 ### Package and PackageExport
-A minimal example would be a single {{< mmaf "MMAPackage.m" false >}} with the following content:
+A minimal example would be a single {{< f "MMAPackage.m"  >}} with the following content:
 {{< highlight mathematica >}}
 (* MMAPackage.m *)
 Package["MMAPackage`"]